chantilly72/chantilly72.github.io/pet-pop-ins-holidays.md

 I am also happy to switch lights on/off, open/close curtains, water plants etc.

-This is ideal if your pet just needs a lunchtime break, if you are out for the day/night, away for a couple of days or a longer period of time.
+This is ideal if your pet just needs a lunchtime break, if you are out for the day/night or away for a longer period of time.

-Extra may be charged for multiple pets.